TransMilenio: Infrastructure

-Since the May 2006 expansion, the TransMilenio route system has changed dramatically, with new sections added to the system.
 Instead of being numbered, routes have a combination of letters and numbers.
-In order to fill the information gap, TransMilenio made available an interactive guide that includes routes, stations, nearby places and route combinations.
+In order to fill the information gap, TransMilenio made available an interactive guide that includes routes, stations, nearby places, and route combinations.

-New lines have been constructed, including one on Calle 26 (Downtown-West (Airport)) and the other on Carrera 10 (Downtown-South).

 Construction of a new line in Carrera 7 (North-Downtown) is under consideration.
 This has been criticized as there are certain locations where the system might not fit.

+Vehicles

+TransMilenio buses are not equipped with transponders to give them signal priority.
+Regret over this decision was voiced by the former general manager of the system, Angelica Castro.

+Stations

 There are six types of stations: